Mobility-Data-Space/mds-edc/docs/contract_negotiation_manual_approval_proposal.md

 If not already existent, an `EventSubscriber` that takes care to dispatch the event to a configured destination needs to be implemented.

+Other 2 events can be added:
+- `ContractNegotiationApproved`
+- `ContractNegotiationRejected`

+and they will be thrown by the approve/reject command handler.